dmd-program/dmd-100/projects/narrative/discover_focus_words.md

 ![narrative word pairs](/assets/narrative-discover-wordpairs.jpg)

-## Report in
+## Post work to the Studio

-1. Submit photos or scans of your journal pages to the Studio.
+1. Upload photos or scans of your journal pages.
 Make sure that your documentation images are clear and readable.